 Software Ideas Modeler offers an editor of custom graphics, which can be used for custom stereotypes or just inserted as custom shapes to diagrams.

-Fast editor allows you to textually edit the content of the selected element
+The fast editor allows you to textually edit the content of the selected element

 - Custom stereotypes